Skip to content

 Mercedes C-Class in black

 You don't need to blast down a country road to feel the benefit of rear-wheel-drive handling.
-The Mercedes C-Class, like all its predecessors, powers its rear wheels as standard but, rather than feeling outwardly sporty like the BMW 3 Series, it has a softer setup that flows with bumps in the road.
+The Mercedes C-Class, like all its predecessors, powers its rear wheels as standard but, rather than feeling outwardly sporty like a BMW 3 Series, it has a softer setup that flows with bumps in the road.
 Sending power to the back axle gives the C-Class an uncommon sense of grace around corners, complemented by the smooth, even torque delivery from its turbocharged engines.
 Sit inside, however, and you're unlikely to care which wheels are powered, because the C-Class impresses with its premium materials and cutting-edge on-board tech.

 View used Mercedes C-Class cars or read our Mercedes C-Class review